View William Yetman's Obituary on limaohio.com and share memories

 He was devoted to family and committed to his wife Jody and sons, Matt and Curt.

-He was an avid Ohio Buckeyes, Cleveland Browns, and Cincinnati Reds fan.
+He was an avid Ohio State Buckeyes, Cleveland Browns, and Cincinnati Reds fan.

-He is survived by his father Robert Yetman (Lima), brothers Christopher (Peggy) Yetman (Houston, TX), Robert (Dawn) Yetman Jr. (Barto, PA), wife Jody Shivley Yetman, sons Matt (Tracey) Otto (Lima), and Curtis Yetman (Lima).

 In appreciation of Bill's core principle of living life to the fullest with those that really matter there will be no formal funeral services.